raoulbhatia/puppet-backuppc/REFERENCE.md

 * [`backuppc::client`](#backuppcclient): Configures a host for backup with the backuppc server.
 Uses storedconfigs to provide the backuppc server with required information.
-* [`backuppc::params`](#backuppcparams): Params class for backuppc used as a vehicle to pick up OS specific defaults from hiera.
+* [`backuppc::params`](#backuppcparams): Params class for backuppc used as a vehicle to pick up OS specific defaults and shared parameters from hiera.

 The defaults in this class are suitable for Debian systems.
 * [`backuppc::server`](#backuppcserver): Configures the backuppc server.

 **Defined types**